 Clubhouse has been a flexible and solid solution for OCV to manage a high volume of tasks with handoffs across teams.
-They manage everything under one hood: from the 60 apps in active development at any one time, to the new projects entering the queue from Sales, to the stream of questions funneling in from the Support team.
+They manage everything under one hood: from the 60 apps in active development at any one time, to the over 200 apps they currently manage, to the new projects entering the queue from Sales, to the stream of questions funneling in from the Support team.

 “I think the way to put it is Clubhouse has been the glue to bring a lot of the teams and systems together.”Josh Carter, Engineering Manager at OCV

 “Clubhouse is not overly opinionated to the point where we wouldn't be able to just make it work within our system,” said Rob Beaty, Chief Technology Officer at OCV.
 Whereas many of the other project management tools they looked at prescribed specific PM methods, Rob said the team loved the flexibility and customization they got with Clubhouse.
 “The ability for us to customize the API's to build out what we needed, and use the one-button click for our less-technical people is really tremendous.”

 Almost every team within OCV uses Clubhouse to manage its work.
 Since all of this work is so interconnected, teams use Clubhouse to communicate on shared tasks so everyone knows exactly what needs to be done.

 Each team has its own workspace customized with specific workflows that make sense for that team or job function.
 The Support team integrates their Zendesk queue with Clubhouse so tickets seamlessly flow into view and can be pushed over to engineering when needed.
 The Graphics team receives requests through Formsite that, thanks to the Zapier integration, also automatically generate a Story in Clubhouse.
 And of course, teams use the Clubhouse Slack integration to further streamline conversation.